 The results will improve the operation of a 84 km long canal system in Hungary and a 28 km long system in Serbia.
 The proposed and implemented measures will enhance drainage capacity during excess water flooding, and at the same time water retention capacity for mitigating droughts.
 The established Centre will continuously generate and publish free datasets and maps on the hazard monitoring.

 The foreseen starting date is 01/10/2017 and the ending date is 30/09/2019.

-The project was submitted to the Interreg–IPA Cross-border Cooperation Programme Hungary–Serbia 2014-2020 and selected by the Monitoring Committe for support (recently under condition clearing phase).
-The project received letter of recommendation from EUSDR PA5 in 2017 before submission.
+The project was submitted to the Interreg–IPA Cross-border Cooperation Programme Hungary–Serbia 2014-2020 and selected by the Monitoring Committe for support.
+The project received letter of recommendation from EUSDR PA5 before submission in 2017.

 Total project budget: cca.
 852.000 EUR

 Project Leader: University of Szeged, Department of Physical Geography and Geoinformatics